 Here are a few of the best ways to keep your fence clear of unwanted plant materials and also how to approach fence line vegetation management in different situations.

-How Can I Kill Weeds on a Fence?
+How Can I Keep Grass Out of a Chain Link Fence?

 Unless you are going to set the plants on fire (bad idea), you really only have two good options to keep weeds and vines away from your fence – they are: